IsraelCabrera/frigate/docs/docs/configuration/genai/config.md

 ## Google Gemini

-Google Gemini has a free tier allowing [15 queries per minute](https://ai.google.dev/pricing) to the API, which is more than sufficient for standard Frigate usage.
+Google Gemini has a free tier allowing [15 queries per minute](https://ai.google.dev/pricing) to the API, which is more than sufficient for standard Security usage.

 ### Supported Models

-You must use a vision capable model with Frigate.
+You must use a vision capable model with Security.
 Current model variants can be found [in their documentation](https://ai.google.dev/gemini-api/docs/models/gemini).
 At the time of writing, this includes `gemini-1.5-pro` and `gemini-1.5-flash`.

 ### Get API Key